 As a Client, you can view project schedule dates (start and due), as well as propose new dates.
 If change management has been enabled on the project, team members are required to submit date changes for approval as part of a change management workflow.
 The request will appear on the Activity Feed where the Client can then approve or deny it.
 Clients can also propose a change in project schedule from the “Schedule” tab in the Activity Feed as well as view a history of submissions and approvals related to date changes.

-Clients with financial access or higher can see the “Budget” and “Payment” tabs in the Activity Feed.
+Clients with Project Financials access (or higher) can see the “Budget” and “Payment” tabs in the Activity Feed.
 Clients can see the total budget, including the original budget and any budget changes resulting from changes orders.
 They cannot see burn against the budget anywhere in the project.
 For example, take a look at the differences in the Provider admin view vs. Client admin view as it relates to the Budget tab and Project List view.

 Invoices and Payments